 Step 5: Remove the cookies from the oven and allow them to cool on the sheet tray for 5-10 minutes before transferring them to a cooling rack.

 Storage & Freezing

 Store fully cooled chocolate crinkle cookies in an airtight container at room temperature up for 5 days.
-I don't recommend freezing fully baked cookies since the sugar does dissolve in the freezer and will turn into a very odd coating.
+I don't recommend freezing fully baked cookies since the powdered sugar coating does dissolve in the freezer and will turn into a very odd coating.